-The company has also set a launch date for the I.D.
-BUZZ, which will arrive at dealerships after the compact four-door I.D. model in 2022.
-Volkswagen is mainly targeting the markets in North America, Europe and China with both the I.D.
-BUZZ and the I.D. family overall.
+The company has also set a launch date for the ID.
+BUZZ, which will arrive at dealerships after a compact four-door ID. model in 2022.
+Volkswagen is mainly targeting the markets in North America, Europe and China with both the ID.
+BUZZ and the ID. family overall.

-Volkswagen CEO Dr Herbert Diess said that the decision to make the I.D.
-BUZZ into a production version is due to large number of letters and emails from customers requesting to build the vehicle after shows in Detroit and Geneva.
+Volkswagen CEO Dr. Herbert Diess said that the decision to make the ID.
+BUZZ into a production version is due to a large number of letters and emails from customers requesting to build the vehicle after shows in Detroit and Geneva.

-As was the case with the “Show Car of the Year” in Detroit, the production model will also have its batteries mounted in the vehicle floor.
+As was the case with the “Show Car of the Year” in Detroit, the production model will also have its batteries mounted on the vehicle floor.
 The electric drive doesn’t take up much space, which means the front and rear axles can be mounted very far apart from one another.
 This results in a long wheelbase and short overhangs, which makes for more space in the interior.
-“The vehicle therefore looks like a short compact van on the outside, even as it offers the generous interior space of a large van”, Diess explained.
+“The vehicle, therefore, looks like a short compact van on the outside, even as it offers the generous interior space of a large van,” Diess explained.
 The result is a superior package that offers both the driver and passengers plenty of room for a comfortable journey.

-With a length of 4,942 mm, a width of 1,976 mm and a height of 1,963 mm, the concept car offers extraordinary space dimensions.
-The production version, which is based on the new all-electric architecture, will incorporate many design ideas from the concept car.
+With a length of 4,942 mm, a width of 1,976 mm and a height of 1,963 mm, the concept vehicle offers extraordinary space dimensions.
+The production version, which is based on the new all-electric architecture, will incorporate many design ideas from the concept.
 It will also feature variable seating, interactive connectivity and highly automated driving, said VW.